charlievillacr/jsbooks/1JavaScriptBeginner.md

 2. Always use the () operator to invoke a function.
 In case you miss, the whole text of the function is returned.

-In the previous example, if you simply call add instead of add(), the HTML will contain the whole functin text.
+In the previous example, if you simply call add instead of add(), the HTML will contain the whole function text.

 3. The function can be directy used as the value of a variable.